Expert Aggregation for Financial Forecasting

 \section{Abstract}

-\textit{Machine learning algorithms dedicated to financial time series forecasting have gained a lot of interest over the last few years.
-One difficulty lies in the choice between several algorithms, as their estimation accuracy may be unstable over time.
-Aggregation combines a finite set of forecasting models, called experts, without making assumptions about the models and dynamically adapts to market conditions.
-We apply expert aggregation to the construction of long-short strategies, built from the individual stock return forecasts.
-The online mixture outperforms individual algorithms in terms of both portfolio performance and stability.
-Extensions to both expert and aggregation specializations are also proposed and improve the overall mixture on portfolio evaluation metrics. }
+Machine learning algorithms dedicated to financial time series forecasting have gained a lot of interest.
+But choosing between several algorithms can be challenging, as their estimation accuracy may be unstable over time.
+Online aggregation of experts combine the forecasts of a finite set of models in a single approach without making any assumption about the models.
+In this paper, a Bernstein Online Aggregation (BOA) procedure is applied to the construction of long-short strategies built from individual stock return forecasts coming from different machine learning models.
+The online mixture of experts leads to attractive portfolio performances even in environments characterised by non-stationarity.
+The aggregation outperforms individual algorithms, offering a higher portfolio Sharpe Ratio, lower shortfall, with a similar turnover.
+Extensions to expert and aggregation specialisations are also proposed to improve the overall mixture on a family of portfolio evaluation metrics.